Have some questions about the dark web and dark web monitoring? Seen your work email on https://haveibeenpwned.com/ ?

 Hackers that gain access to compromised email accounts will search for personal information such as who you bank with or credit card companies you use.
 It’s possible that some personal information is revealed such as user names and other identifying data like account numbers.

 Fraudsters will use this information to create messages from your bank or credit card provider and they will incorporate personal data they find to give the messages a veneer of authenticity.
 They may even try to call you citing this information.
 This can make it difficult to determine whether the mail/call is genuine.

 If in doubt, and the messages arrive out of the blue, don’t respond or call the bank to verify that they are trying to contact you or not as the case may be.

 4. Different IP addresses show up on your log

 This is a good way of determining whether someone is using your account.
-An IP address is essentially a digital address which reveals your physical location.
+An IP address is essentially a digital address that reveals your physical location.
 Some email service providers have a tool that reveals your IP address and every time you log into your account the IP address is recorded.

-For instance, if you have a Gmail account, scroll to the bottom of the page and in the far right corner you will see, in very small font Details.
+For instance, if you have a Gmail account, scroll to the bottom of the page and in the far right corner, you will see, in very small font Details.
 Clicking on this reveals the IP address locations from which your account has been accessed.
 If you only access the account from home or work the IP address log will show the same address.
 If there are different IP numbers in the log, it means your account is also being accessed from another location.

 If you don’t use a Gmail account, search the internet for your email providers name and how to locate IP addresses.